Sequencing Strategies for Population and Cancer Epidemiology Studies (SeqSPACE) Webinar Series

 Assistant Professor of Medicine, Division of Medical Genetics, University of California San Diego

 Dr. Hannah Carter is an Assistant Professor of Medicine at UC San Diego.
 Her research focuses on computationally modeling how DNA mutations in tumor genomes impact intracellular biological processes and cellular behaviors, and how these cellular level changes cause cancer.
-Dr. Carter will be presenting on the relation between germline genetic variations and tumor development, including somatic mutation events in cancer.
+Dr. Carter presented on the relation between germline genetic variations and tumor development, including somatic mutation events in cancer.

 November 14, 2017 1:00 p.m. to 2:30 p.m.
 ET